sf-wdi-19-20/modules/w2_d2_1_underscore_templating/README.md

 ## Setup

 1. Add the Underscore CDN to your `index.html` (remember you can go to <a href="https://cdnjs.com" target="_blank">cdnjs</a> to search for CDN's).
-Make sure to require it before your custom script file.
+Make sure to require Underscore before your custom script file.

   ```html
   <body>